patheard/cucumber-puppeteer/README.md

 # Cucumber and Puppeteer

-A Node.js template for end-to-end testing your app with Cucumber.js and Puppeteer
+A Node.js template for end-to-end testing your app with Cucumber.js and Puppeteer.
+Look at the `*.feature` files to see the different tests available.

 ## Dependencies